jundalisay/superb/content/en/research/descartes/world/chapter-01.md

-+++
+---
+title: "The Difference Between Our Sensations and the Things That Produce Them"
+heading: "Chapter 1"
+date: 2020-09-30
+author: "Rene Descartes"
+image: "/covers/world.jpg"
-title= "The Difference Between Our Sensations and the Things That Produce Them" heading= "Chapter 1 of the World, Simplified" author= "Rene Descartes" image= "/covers/world.jpg" description= "There is a difference between our sensation of light and what is in the objects that produces that sensation" linkb= "/research/descartes/world/" linkbtext= "Index" linkf= "/research/descartes/world/chapter-02" linkftext= "Chapter 2" icon= "/icons/descartes.png"
+description: "There is a difference between our sensation of light and what is in the objects that produces that sensation"
-+++
+icon: "/icons/descartes.png"
+---

 There is a difference between our sensation of light and the objects that we see.<!--  what is in the objects that produces that sensation -->